elisilk/qr-code-component/README.md

 - [HTML for Subheadings and Headings](https://css-tricks.com/html-for-subheadings-and-headings/)
 - [Layout Cookbook - Card](https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Card)

+I also learned to be careful that [all page content should be contained by landmarks](https://dequeuniversity.com/rules/axe/4.6/region?application=axeAPI).
+Thanks for the Frontend Mentor validators for catching that error I initially made.

 ### Useful resources

 - [BEM](https://getbem.com/) - Blocks, Elements and Modifiers